Alert: GRE waived for 2024-2025

 - Arrange for an official transcript from each college or university attended to be sent to the Office of Graduate Admissions.
 Transcripts may be sent digitally but must come directly from the institutions attended.
 An unofficial transcript may be uploaded for the College of Applied Studies for review.

 - Take the Graduate Record Examination (GRE) and request scores to be sent to FSU.
 Commonly accepted GRE scores will range between 148 and 160 on both the verbal and quantitative tests.
 FSU’s school code is 5219.
-Given COVID-19 (for fall 2022, spring 2023, and summer 2023) GRE scores will not be required.
+For summer 2024, fall 2024 and spring 2025, GRE scores will not be required.
 If students choose during this time to not include GRE scores, it is important to have strong GPAs to be considered for admission.

 Applicants must arrange for the submission of three letters of recommendation through the FSU application process.
 The letters should provide an accurate assessment of your accomplishments and ability to succeed in graduate school and in the workplace.